 (*NCLEX-RN: National Council Licensure Examination, CPNRE: Canadian Practical Nurse Registration Examination)

-1-2) Medical Terminology & Communication covers vocabulary, reading, writing, conversation and pronunciation, abbreviations and terminology used in nursing in North America.
-CELBAN Test Prep helps students maximize their English competency test score which is required for Nurse registration in Canada.
-CELBAN is currently one of the only English tests accepted by the Nursing regulatory body in British Columbia, Canada.
+(1-2) Medical Terminology & Communication covers vocabulary, reading, writing, conversation and pronunciation, abbreviations and terminology used in nursing in North America.
+An English Test Prep (CELBAN/IELTS) helps students maximize their English competency test score which is required for Nurse registration in Canada.
+CELBAN and IELTS are currently two of the only English tests accepted by the Nursing regulatory body in British Columbia, Canada.